Massachusetts College of Pharmacy and Health Sciences: College relations

 MCPHS Boston is a member of the Colleges of the Fenway, a collegiate consortium in the Longwood Medical and Academic Area.
 The association promotes collaboration between local schools, both academically and with buildings.
 The consortium includes MCPHS, Emmanuel College, MassArt, Simmons, and Wentworth Institute of Technology.
 Students are able to cross register between institutions and participate in shared social events planned by the Colleges of the Fenway and various groups throughout the campus.
 Students may also live at either their school of attendance, or in the campus dormitories of the other member schools.
-Collectively, the colleges represent more than 12,000 undergraduate students, comprising 16.2% of the total Boston population of undergraduates attending four-year colleges, or around 700 full-time faculty and 2,300 course offerings.
+Collectively, the colleges represent more than 12,000 undergraduate students, 16.2% of the total Boston population of undergraduates attending four-year colleges, with around 700 full-time faculty and 1,500 course offerings.

 MCPHS Worcester is a member of the Colleges of Worcester Consortium, a collaboration of twelve academic institutions which work to further the individual missions of the member institutions while advancing higher education in the region.

 MCPHS has partnerships with a variety of medical institutions to supplement its educational programs in the Premedical and Health Studies.
 Educational instruction may be provided by institutions such as Ross University School of Medicine for general medicine and Ross University School of Veterinary Medicine for veterinary medicine, Lake Erie College of Osteopathic Medicine for Dental Medicine, Lake Erie College of Osteopathic Medicine for Osteopathic Medicine, and A. T. Still University for Osteopathic Medicine.

-International relations

-MCPHS has expanded its international programs.
-At one point, there were 930 international students from 65 different countries on the university's three campuses, representing 13% of overall enrollment.
-37 full-time MCPHS faculty hold degrees from universities outside the United States, representing 25 different countries on 6 continents.
-Many faculty are engaged in international projects through the Center for International Studies and the International Center for Pharmaceutical Economics and Policy.

-MCPHS has affiliation agreements with universities and clinical sites in Belize, Bolivia, China, Cuba, Dominica, Ireland, Japan, Korea, Kuwait, Peru, St. Kitts, Saudi Arabia, Taiwan and Turkey that have produced faculty and student exchanges, international conferences and service learning opportunities.

-The University's Center for International Studies (CIS) is a network of individuals and departments that provides services to international students and to US students seeking educational and professional opportunities abroad.
-The Center focuses on student success and global engagement.

-MCPHS partners with the Colleges of the Fenway Global Education Opportunity Center (GEO Center) to provide students with opportunities to study and travel abroad.